Frühlingsarbeit im Garten

 In practice, this means:

-• Spread zeolite evenly over the surface.
+• Spread zeolite evenly over the area

 • Lightly work into the top 5–10 cm

-Zeolite does not act as a fertilizer, but as a structure provider and buffer :
+Zeolite does not act as a fertilizer, but as a structure provider and buffer:

 4. Consciously consider microorganisms

-• consistent moisture
+• uniform moisture

 • mineral surfaces